About This Site

 - Windows with Windows Subsystem For Linux (WSL2) installed, running...

-As for my feelings about Nuxt.js: it's very opinionated, meaning that it values convention over configuration, which I'm not a huge fan of.
+As for my feelings about Nuxt.js: it's a "convention-over-configuration" type of framework, which I'm not a huge fan of.
 I like my code explicit and verbose, rather than implicit and magical.
 And like all other modern web development stacks, when things don't work, they fail spectacularly.
-Obtuse error messages that read like an ancient foreign language, stack traces a million lines long, etc. That may not really a fault of Nuxt.js, but rather its underlying technologies (webpack, babel, etc), but it still makes Nuxt.js a little unpleasant to debug.
+Obtuse error messages that read like an ancient foreign language, stack traces a million lines long, etc. That may not really a fault of Nuxt.js, but rather its underlying technologies (webpack, babel, etc).
+Still, debugging Nuxt.js is often an unpleasant experience.

 But when things work, damn, do they work.
 Nuxt.js got this blog up and running very quickly.
 In particular, its static site generation and content modules are amazing.
 And because it's statically generated, it's fast as hell to load and use.
 So overall, my opinion of Nuxt.js is positive, and I'm curious to see how it evolves over time.